Ashish-Bind/Invoice-Generator-made-using-Python-Tkinter/README.md

 - All the Invoice of PDF format will be stored in 'Invoice' folder.
 - All the Generated Invoice of DOCX format will be stored in 'Invoice/Word'.
+- Create a 'Invoice' folder and inside it create 'Word' folder for Proper working.

 ## Screenshot